nrdvana/squash-portage/README.md

 Script to generate squashfs files for the Gentoo portage tree.

-Gentoo portage consists of lots (too many) small files, and often occupies
->500MB of disk space.
+Gentoo portage consists of lots (too many) small files, and often occupies more than 500MB of disk space.
 A much preferable way to store and use it is with a squashfs image (50MB).
 Once you have the squashfs image, use this script to update it.

 While you can simply download a new portage tarball, unpack it, and run squashfs on it, that takes a lot of time.
 This is a script that mounts